 Next, we want to prep the corners for wrapping around the canvas.

 Line the ruler against the canvas and with a craft knife cut from the edge of the canvas to the outer edge of the diamond art.

-Step 3: Wrap the Diamond Art Canvas
+Wrap the Diamond Art Canvas:

-Make sure the staples are going through the wood frame of the canvas, not the canvas itself, and put five staples on each side.
+Make sure the staples are going through the wood frame of the canvas, not the diamond painting canvas itself.
+Put five staples on each side.

 Then, turn the piece over and see your finished work of art!

-I absolutely LOVE how it looks!
+I absolutely LOVE how this diamond art framing looks!